adw62/TIES_analysis/README.md

 <img src="https://github.com/adw62/TIES/blob/master/TIES/doc/source/_static/images/TIES_logov2.png" width="256">

 # TIES analysis
-This package contains the code to perform analysis on the `TIES` output from NAMD2/3 or OpenMM and calculate binding free energies.
+This package contains the code to perform analysis on the output from `TIES NAMD2/3` or `TIES OpenMM` and calculate binding free energies.

 # Installation and running